tyler-tee/push-deploy-repeat/README.md

      ```

 4. **Check the Server Logs:**
-   - Ensure the server receives the webhook and pulls the latest code successfully.
+   - Ensure the server receives the event and pulls the latest code successfully.

 ---